Japan: 12th International Arbitration & Corporate Crime Forum

 • Marcus Khoury, Counsel, ICD Technologies

-• Welcome Construction Disputes: Cross-Border Issues — Expert Witness, Quantum & Supply Chains
+• Construction Disputes: Cross-Border Issues — Expert Witness, Quantum & Supply Chains

 • EU/UK Antitrust & AI: Implications for Asian Companies